influxdata/docs-v2/content/influxdb/v2/query-data/influxql/explore-schema.md

   [InfluxDB API](/influxdb/v2/reference/api/influxdb-1x/) request.

 - The `WITH`, `WHERE`, `LIMIT` and `OFFSET` clauses are optional.
-- The `WHERE` in `SHOW MEASURMENTS` supports tag comparisons, but not field comparisons.
+- The `WHERE` in `SHOW MEASUREMENTS` supports tag comparisons, but not field comparisons.

   **Supported operators in the `WHERE` clause:**